Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• couples who want cushioning and a supportive base
+• Couples who want cushioning and support

-• sleepers who like a thicker mattress and a more “finished” feel
+• Sleepers who like a thicker mattress

 Where it falls short